willtwilson/LocalSource/README.md

 - Supabase for backend (Auth, Database, Storage)
 - PostGIS for geospatial features
 - Tailwind CSS for styling
+- Docker for containerization

 ## Prerequisites

-- Node.js 16 or later
+- Node.js 20 or later
+- Docker and Docker Compose
 - Supabase account and project
+- Tailscale (for development)

 ## Getting Started